Troy High School (Ohio): 1969–1971 Trojans football

 Three backs would be selected to the All-Western Ohio League team, Gordon Bell, Walker, and Joe Allen.
 Bell, who gained 3707 yd in three seasons, rushed for 1,447 yards (on 198 carries) and scored 19 touchdowns in 1971, and was named first team All-Ohio for both 1970 and 1971.
-Bell would have also been "Ohio Back of the Year" had he not finish second, to Archie Griffin (Columbus Eastmoor), in both years.
+Bell would have also been "Ohio Back of the Year" had he not finished second, to Archie Griffin (Columbus Eastmoor), in both years.
 Walker, whose main assignment was to block, rushed for 724 yd, on a 14.9 yd per carry average.
 Allen had 544 yd on 67 carries (8.1 YPC).
 David Starkey, the heart of the defense and was named an All-Ohio defensive lineman.
 Elmo Boyd, a track star who only played football his senior season (1971), finished with 12 catches for 374 yards (31.2 yards-per-catch average) and seven touchdowns.

 In 2001, the 1971 team was selected by a panel of Dayton Daily News sports writers as the best Miami Valley prep football team of the last 50 years.
 Coach Conard retired after the 1971 season to become a principal at Troy Junior High.

 20 players from the 1971 Trojans would go on to play college football, 15 of those at the Division I level, and two would play in the National Football League (NFL).
 Bell would go on to play for the Michigan Wolverines in college, gaining 2,900 yards, and play four seasons in the NFL for the New York Giants and St. Louis Cardinals.
 Walker would star in three seasons at fullback for the Miami RedHawks, on a team that went 32-1-1, winning the Mid-American Conference title all three years.
 Drafted by the Cincinnati Bengals (1976; 13th round), Walker would instead choose to become an assistant coach (later head coach of both the Miami RedHawks and the Northwestern Wildcats).
 Boyd went on to play football at Eastern Kentucky and with the NFL's San Francisco 49ers.
 Starkey and fullback Joe Allen would play for the Florida Gators.
 In addition quarterback Al Mayer went on to play at Marshall.